How COVID-19 is spurring urban innovation - Cerritos Community News

 Double Mountain Brewery and Taproom in Hood River, Oregon

 A surge of parklets.
 A more modest accommodation to social-distance dining, these attractive replacements of under-utilized parallel parking stalls were already beginning to appear on streets in many cities.
 In the wake of COVID-19, they’re becoming increasingly popular.
-In the wintertime, they can be enclosed with tent materials and heated individually, like the booths at Double Mountain Brewery and Taproom in Hood River, Oregon (right).
+In the wintertime, they can be enclosed with tent materials and heated individually, like the booths at Double Mountain Brewery and Taproom in Hood River, Oregon (above).

 Bikes are us.
 The popularity of bicycling is surging, as are sales of new and used bikes.
 This trend is prompting innovations in bike design and construction, and also resulting in new bike pathways, often taking the form of “bike boulevards.”
 In the US, Oakland, California, has converted 74 miles of streets to bike and pedestrian only; New York is planning to convert 100 miles, Seattle will convert 20 miles, and Boston, Minneapolis, Burlington, Philadelphia and San Francisco have also made significant conversions.
 In addition to bikes, e-scooters are also seeing a surge.